If you're traveling to Mexico with teens or college-aged kids, there are a few things you need to know about the drinking age before you go:

 The minimum legal drinking age in Mexico, like in a good many countries, is 18 years old.
-Mexico requires that young adults show photo identification showing proof of age when purchasing alcohol, but this practice is not always strictly enforced at most resorts, bars, and nightclubs.
+Mexico requires that young adults show photo identification as proof of age when purchasing alcohol, but this practice is not always strictly enforced at most resorts, bars, and nightclubs.

 Mexico Drinking Age and Family Vacations